goessner/mec2/docs/index.md

  "header": "Main Page",
  "date": "2020-07-22",
  "description": "microjam for mec2",
- "use": [ { "uri": "navigation.md" } ],
+ "uses": [ { "uri": "navigation.md" } ],
  "permalink": "#",
  "tags": []
  ---

 # mec2

 *mec2* is a javascript library for simulating and analysing planar mechanisms or linkages.
 The concept is based on *nodes* constrained by one of four different vectors.
-Solving the kinematic equations is done by using Erin Catto's principle of [sequential impulses](http://box2d.org/downloads/), often used by gaming physics engines.
+Solving the kinematic equations is done by using Erin Catto's principle of [sequential impulses](http://box2d.org/), often used by gaming physics engines.

 Its API is minimal and easy to understand.
 The library is tiny and fast.
 Mechanisms are described using an easy to read JSON format.